opowell/jtree/doc-pages/3-running-a-session.md

 Follow these steps to run a session:

-1. Open the "Apps" view.
+1. Click "Open App...".
 2. Find the "public-goods" app.
-Click the blue play button. `jtree` switches to the "Session" view.
+Click the blue play button. `jtree` opens a new "Session" with this App.
 3. Start the session: Click the "Start" button.

 The session is now running.